-Join volunteers from across the nation to help improve trails, plant trees, remove trash and invasive plants, and clean up waterways and help maintain public lands as part of the National Public Lands Day celebration on Saturday, September 27th.
-This year honors the 21st anniversary of this national effort to improve and protect the nation’s natural resources.
+Join volunteers from across the nation to help improve trails, plant trees, remove trash and invasive plants, and clean up waterways and help maintain public lands as part of the National Public Lands Day celebration on Saturday, September 24th.
+This year honors the 23nd anniversary of this national effort to improve and protect the nation’s natural resources.

-National Public Lands Day is part of the statewide Day to Serve, a unique annual event from September 11th to 28th where Marylanders from across the state will join together with our neighbors in Virginia, West Virginia, and D.C. to recognize the connections between the health of our people, the health of our land, water and air, and the importance of taking action in something bigger than ourselves.
+National Public Lands Day is part of the statewide Day to Serve, a unique annual event from September 10th to October 10th where Marylanders from across the state will join together with our neighbors in Virginia, West Virginia, and D.C. to recognize the connections between the health of our people, the health of our land, water and air, and the importance of taking action in something bigger than ourselves.
 From food drives to stream repair and highway clean ups, Marylanders will work hard to relieve hunger and protect the environment by holding events throughout our state.

-Maryland State Parks will host activities and opportunities at several locations on September 27th for volunteers to donate one day to preserving the state’s public lands.
+Maryland State Parks will host activities and opportunities at several locations on September 24th for volunteers to donate one day to preserving the state’s public lands.
 Volunteers are encouraged to contact the state parks in advance, as most sites require volunteers to bring their own food, beverages and gloves, and wear clothing appropriate for outdoor work.

 580 Taylor Ave, Annapolis MD 21401